柳瀬尚紀『ジェイムズ・ジョイスの謎を解く』岩波新書、1996年

 JJBN:DUFFY-1994

 Duffy, Enda.
 The Subaltern Ulysses.
-Minneapolis: University of Minnesota Press, 1994.
+Minneapolis: U of Minnesota P, 1994.

 CONTENTS